 Limitations & Future Research

 Our study had several limitations.
 We encountered numerous challenges in operationalizing QMPs.
-Whereas previous research has focused on descriptives of specific QMPs detrimental to construct validity (Flake et al., 2022; Shaw et al., 2020), we operationalized all coded QMPs together as a variable to assess measurement practices and evaluate their impact on replicability.
+Whereas previous research has focused on descriptives of specific QMPs detrimental to construct validity (Flake et al., 2022; Shaw et al., 2020), we combined all coded QMPs together as an operationalization to assess measurement practices and evaluate their impact on replicability.
 However, this also means that it remains uncertain if our operationalization accurately captured the concept.
-We already deemed it necessary to revise our coding protocol to be more lenient regarding more context dependent QMPs compared to the initial protocol.
+We encountered particular difficulty in determining when a practice is questionable, and the impact of the context on this decision.
+As a result, we already deemed it necessary to revise our coding protocol to be more lenient regarding more context dependent QMPs compared to the initial protocol.
 This revision was not trivial, as it altered the interpretation of our results.
-Regardless, it reflects the challenges we encountered in operationalizing QMP in this novel way.
-Future research is needed to identify which way is the most rigorous and fair.
+This finding reflects the challenges we encountered in operationalizing QMPs in a single index.

-One challenge in operationalizing was the difficulty in determining when a practice is questionable, and the impact of the context on this decision.
-For example, in our sample the constructs that were measured were less commonly defined in replication protocols than in original articles.
-However, one may argue that it is not the responsibility of the replication to define the construct, as it is meant to be equivalent to the construct assessed in the original article.
-In that case, not defining the construct may not be a questionable practice at all.

 Another challenge in constructing a QMP variable was the way to treat practices that were not applicable to a particular measurement.
-We chose to make use of ratios to cancel out the effects of non-applicable items as much as possible.
+We chose to construct ratios to cancel out the effects of non-applicable items as much as possible.
 However, this has the consequence that both a measure for which all relevant measurement-related information was reported, and a measure for which no item was applicable would have a QMP ratio of zero.
 Yet, we would not consider the latter case to indicate the same level of completeness as the first.
 A little more than one third of all responses were not applicable.
 As a result, the relation between QMP ratios and measurement reporting completeness may have been obscured to some extent.

-The relation is further complicated, as it is not clear how great a ratio of QMPs represents clear violations of good research practices.
+Interpreting any relation between QMP ratios and measurement reporting is complex, as it is not clear how high a ratio of QMPs should be to represent clear violations of good research practices.
 One might argue that any QMP is a sign of questionable research and thus that any ratio greater than zero is cause for alarm.
 However, this may be too harsh.
 As mentioned before, not all violations may have detrimental consequences or be relevant in all contexts.
 Future research will be needed to determine the best way(s) to operationalize QMP ratios.
 Researchers can take inspiration from this study and earlier studies by Shaw et al. (2020) and Flake et al. (2022), as well as the criteria on measurement reporting as set out in the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (Eds.)
 (2014).

-A second limitation is that our tests on reliability were underpowered.
+A second limitation is that our tests on reliability were likely underpowered.
 This was the result of the small number of reported reliability scores, and multiple item scales with available data.
 However, this limitation also illustrates two key findings.
 One finding is that reliability was rarely reported for measures in both original articles and replication protocols.